adamforgac/calculator/README.md

 # Calculator
-JS calculator from The Odin Project.
+JS calculator with all the basic functions